Asterinos1/Neighbour-s-CPU-v2/README.md

-# Welcome to neighbour's cpu
+# Welcome to neighbour's cpu :shit:

-## This rep contains the assingments for Computer Organization and Design course at TUC.
-## by Poler and Asterinos
+**This rep contains the assingments for Computer Organization and Design course at TUC. by Poler and Asterinos**